 - Criminal justice for individuals with disabilities

 - Teaching strategies for children with disabilities

 An overview of work completed by special education students and graduates shows the breadth and depth of projects undertaken since 2008.

-The Lynchburg College Journal of Special Education, a publication that consists almost entirely of LC students’ work, publishes exemplary pieces written within individual graduate courses in addition to research conducted beyond class assignments.
+The University of Lynchburg Journal of Special Education, a publication that consists almost entirely of LC students’ work, publishes exemplary pieces written within individual graduate courses in addition to research conducted beyond class assignments.